 Some knowledge of Maven is assumed in this document.
 Please refer to the Maven user guide for more information.
 Commons components now use version 3 of Maven, so this is the Maven version assumed throughout this document.

 Commons componenents share a common parent POM.
 This contains common setup to reduce the setup needed in each component POM and standardizes the builds across Commons components.

 To build Apache Commons components or web sites, you need to have Maven installed and the project source files checked out locally.

 Follow the Maven download instructions to download and install Maven.

-Follow the commons subversion instructions to check out the commons source files.
-If you want to build commons component web sites, you need to have the commons-build module checked out as a peer to whatever component(s) you are trying to generate the site for.
+Follow the Commons subversion instructions to check out the Commons source files.
+If you want to build Commons component web sites, you need to have the commons-build module checked out as a peer to whatever component(s) you are trying to generate the site for.
 If you check out the full set of "trunks" using the svn externals "trunks-proper" or "trunks-sandbox" this will happen automatically.

 To create the source and binary distributions for a component (and the javadoc and sources jars):

-mvn -Prc package
+mvn -Prelease package